ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 * **SPOILER ALERT** Read **no** further if you haven't watched  [The Power of The Doctor](https://en.wikipedia.org/wiki/The_Power_of_the_Doctor)
 * [Learn about Regeneration](https://en.wikipedia.org/wiki/Regeneration_(Doctor_Who))

+> And just so you know, my opinions here are directed squarely at the BBC and showrunner Russell T. Davies.
+David Tennant has every right to accept roles he wants to take, especially one he clearly loves so much.

 ## The 13th Doctor's story has concluded

 Jody Whittaker's run as the 13th Doctor hasn't been easy, and like the first of **anyone** in a role, she's been subject to criticism not experienced by other actors who played The Doctor save for Colin Baker's experiences in the 1980s[^b3d5].
 And thanks to Covid-19, she also experienced the first truncated season since 1986[^7abf].